 Why Use Gravity Forms?

-Although there is an upfront cost to purchase the license ($39 for a single-site license or $199 for a developer’s license) there is no on-going cost like you would have with some options like Wufoo or FormStack.
+Although there is an upfront cost to purchase the license, there is no ongoing cost like you would have with some options like Wufoo or FormStack.
 WordPress users will also like the fact that Gravity Form submissions can be viewed and replied to from within the WordPress dashboard (email notifications can also be set up).

 How to Create an Advanced Contact Form with Gravity Forms: